ssl-hep/ServiceX_DID/README.md

 Yield the results as you find them - ServiceX will actually start processing the files before your DID lookup is finished if you do this.
 The fields you need to pass back to the library are as follows:

-* `file_path`: A URI that a transformer in ServiceX can access to get at the file.
+* `file_path`: An ordered list of URIs that a transformer in ServiceX can access to get at the file.
 Often these are either `root://` or `http://` schema URI's.
+When accessing the file, URIs will be tried in ordered listed.
 * `adler32`: A CRC number for the file.
 This CRC is calculated in a special way by rucio and is not used.
 Leave as 0 if you do not know it.
 * `file_size`: Number of bytes of the file.
 Used to calculate statistics.
 Leave as zero if you do not know it (or it is expensive to look up).
 * `file_events`: Number of events in the file.
 Used to calculate statistics.
 Leave as zero if you do not know it (or it is expensive to look up).